-- -I list in long format, giving mode, number of links, owner, size in bytes, and time of last modification for each file.
-(See below.) - -t sort by time modified (latest first) instead of by name, as is normal - -a list all entries; usually those beginning with '.' are suppressed - -s give size in blocks for each entry - -d if argument is a directory, list only its name, not its contents (mostly used with -l to get status on directory) - -r reverse the order of sort to get reverse alphabetic or oldest first as appropriate - -u use time of last access instead of last modification for sorting (-t) or printing (-l)
+- -1 list in long format, giving mode, number of links, owner, size in bytes, and time of last modification for each file.
+(See below.)
+If the file is a special file the size field will instead contain the major and minor device numbers. - -t sort by time modified (latest first) instead of by name, as is normal - -a list all entries; usually those beginning with '.' are suppressed - -s give size in blocks for each entry - -d if argument is a directory, list only its name, not its contents (mostly used with -l to get status on directory) - -r reverse the order of sort to get reverse alphabetic or oldest first as appropriate - -u use time of last access instead of last modification for sorting (-t) or printing (-l) - -i print i-number in first column of the report for each file listed - -f force each argument to be interpreted as a directory and list the name found in each slot.
+This option turns off -l, -t, -s, and -r, and turns on -a; the order is the order in which entries appear in the directory.